 - Support and facilitate programmes that offer intellectual challenge, cohesiveness and a strong sense of progression;

 - Ensure that an increasingly diverse workforce is treated equally, fairly and with respect, and that all staff are demonstrably valued and actively engaged.

 The Department and role purpose

-- Plan and organise own workload, taking responsibility for operational aspects of programme delivery, ensuring deadlines are met and administrative standards are maintained.
+- Plan and organise own workload, taking responsibility for operational aspects of programme delivery, ensuring deadlines are met and service delivery standards are maintained.

-- Resolve queries and requests for information and act as a key contact in relation to research student issues, signposting to other staff or departments where appropriate and escalating more specialist and complex queries or issues to more experienced team members and/or academic colleagues.
+- Resolve queries and requests for information and act as a key contact in relation to research student issues, signposting to other staff or departments where appropriate and escalating more specialist and complex queries or issues to more experienced team members.

-- Provide guidance and advice to resolve problems and queries for a broad range of service users, developing expertise in relation to PGR admissions, progress and assessment policies and processes.
+- Provide guidance and advice to resolve problems and queries for a broad range of service users developing expertise in relation to research student admissions, progress and assessment policies and processes.

 - Collaborate with team members to implement new policies and procedures.

-- Organise and schedule resources, activities and events.
-For example, PGR induction and training and the deployment of PGR students as demonstrators for taught undergraduate modules.
+- Organise and schedule resources, activities and events e.g. postgraduate induction and training and the deployment of postgraduate students as demonstrators for undergraduate modules.

-- Identify priorities and monitor processes and activities to ensure success.
-For example, monitor progress against deadlines, ensure accurate recording of viva outcomes, production of documentation and multimedia material to promote research projects and the wider research environment.
+- Identify priorities and monitor processes and activities to ensure success e.g. monitor progress against deadlines, ensure accurate recording of viva outcomes, production of documentation and multimedia material to promote research projects and the wider research environment.

 - Provide demonstrations and instruction to others within and outside the team.

 - Support the capture of business requirements from users and work with colleagues to translate these into recommendations for future service provision.